GuyG1996/ROS_turtlebot3_object_collecting/README.md

 ## Overview

 This ROS project enables the Turtlebot 3 Burger to navigate to a series of randomly placed red balls and place them on top of a randomly placed blue cube autonomously within a Gazebo simulated environment.
-The project is organized within the `ass2` directory of the `catkin_ws`.

 ## How to Run the Project

 1. **Start Environment:**